The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 Hybrid | 1.96% | 0.98% | 0.98% |

-Thus the difference value is the amount you will add to your return when you invest in a mutual fund direct plan without an agent/broker.
+Thus, the difference value is the amount you will add to your return when you invest in a direct mutual fund investment plan without an agent/broker.

 How much is the mutual fund agent commission?

-The difference in expense ratio between the Regular plan and Direct plan is the brokerage commission that goes to the mutual fund broker/agent.
-From this, we get the mutual fund agent commission rate which is at – 0.5% to 1% of your investment value.
+The difference in expense ratio between the Regular plan and the Direct plan is the mutual fund agent commission.
+From this, we get the mutual fund agent commission rate.
+It is at – 0.5% to 1% of your investment value.

-This is the percentage as of 31st March 2019, but the percentage of the expense ratio and mutual fund broker commission is reduced by SEBI.
+It is the percentage as of 31st March 2023, but the percentage of the expense ratio and mutual fund broker commission is reduced by SEBI.
 A recent notification from SEBI to all the AMCs has influenced a reduction in the total TER and also specifically the mutual fund agent commission.

 So the mutual fund agent commission will become lesser than the existing 0.5% to 1% in the very near future.